Smoothing Slot Attention Iterations and Recurrences: Related Work

 \textbf{Query prediction for Slot Attention recurrences}.
-For a video's first frame, the queries can be obtained in the same way as in the image-based case, or by transforming cues like object bounding boxes in SAVi \cite{kipf2021savi} and SAVi++ \cite{elsayed2022savipp}, albeit at the cost of extra expensive annotations.
+For video's first frame, the queries can be obtained in the same way as in the image case, or by transforming initial object bounding boxes as in SAVi \citep{kipf2021savi} and SAVi++ \citep{elsayed2022savipp}, at the cost of extra expensive annotations.
 For non-first frames, the queries are predicted from the previous frame's slots.
-STEVE \cite{singh2022steve} and most other OCL methods use a Transformer encoder block for such recurrent prediction.
-STATM \cite{li2025statm} and SlotPi \cite{li2025slotpi} employ auto-regressive Transformer encoder variants for the same purpose.
-The most recent work RandSF.Q \cite{zhao2025randsfq} additionally incorporates the next frame's feature for more informative query prediction, and uses random slot-feature pairs for explicit query prediction learning, which significantly boosts OCL performance on videos.
-However, improving query prediction alone will never reach the core issue of recurrent transform discrepancy.
-We directly address this recurrent transform homogeneity issue.
+STEVE \citep{singh2022steve} and most other OCL methods use a Transformer encoder block for such recurrent prediction.
+STATM \citep{li2025statm} and SlotPi \citep{li2025slotpi} employ some auto-regressive Transformer encoder.
+RandSF.Q \citep{zhao2026rsfq}, state-of-the-art, implicitly learns transition dynamics with random slot-feature pairs, obtaining significant performance boosts.
+None addressed the transform homogeneity issue explicitly.